 Understanding the Wear Layer

-How Does Nitrogen Oxide Harm Wear Layer?
+How Does Nitrogen Oxide Harm the Wear Layer?

 When polyurethanes are exposed to ultraviolet light or nitrogen oxide fumes, they can deteriorate.
 Evidence of this deterioration can show up as yellow or brown discoloration in the polyurethane that cannot be cleaned away.
 While there are many different reasons why vinyl flooring can discolor, exposure is definitely a possibility.

-Cigarette smoking, welding, electroplating and other activities can also release the substance.
+Cigarette smoking, welding, electroplating, and other activities can also release the substance.
 Ensuring that low nitrogen oxide appliances are operating is the best way that flooring installation and inspection experts have to reduce the risk of problems with the vinyl flooring.

 Leave a Reply